 When you have various financial obligations and interests around the world, a multi currency account can help you keep track of them from one place.

-Whether you have business opportunities overseas, or are taking care of family members back home, a multi currency savings account will make it easier.
-By having the option of multiple currencies in one account, you can easily send and receive money all around the world.
+Whether you have business opportunities overseas, or are taking care of family members back home, a multi currency account can make it easier.
+You can hold all of the most popular currencies in one account - and you don't need to worry about the funds expiring.

 What is a foreign currency account?